odoonz/odoonz-addons/account_financial_risk_manager/README.rst

 This module extends the functionality of OCA Financial Risk modules by adding a separate security group for credit controllers rather than requiring accounting access to release orders.
+It also gives credit managers a wizard in order to bulk set the credit limit for multiple customers.

 **Table of contents**